Mt Arthur 27 Oct 2013

 We found the funny tin shed thing.
 Ah.
 I remembered that.
 At last we had a small attractive path.
 The views were wonderful, and it was fabulous to see them after all these years.
 We could see a huge stretch of coastline and expanses of countryside and other mountains.
 We loved it.
 My only regret was that the lighting was still too strong for nice photography, and I had forgotten my GND filter.
 Oh well.

-Meanwhile, Elin and I had finished our paparazzi act and set off to join the others at the car park.
+Meanwhile, Elin and I had finished photographing, and set off down the mountain.
 We came to the point of division in the track, not knowing that we had.
 It’s just that I went right around a rock, and Elin left.
 “The track’s here”, I called.
 “No, it’s here”, she called back.